Sunzheini/AegisAI/services/api-gateway-service/temp/WORK_PLAN.md

 3. Specialized Worker Services (Python + SQS Consumers) These are the "muscle" that carry out the tasks defined by the LangGraph orchestrator.
 Each is a separate, scalable microservice.
    - Validation Worker: Validates file type, size, and integrity.
+   - Extract Metadata Worker: Extracts basic metadata
+   - After the validation and metadata extraction, the workflow branches based on file type.

    - Media Processing Worker: Uses ProcessPoolExecutor for CPU-bound tasks (FFmpeg for video, Pillow for images).
 You will include
    - benchmarks comparing single-threaded vs. multi-process performance.